QuickBooks Blog

 Nonexempt vs. exempt employees

 • Exempt employees are typically salaried and not eligible for overtime pay.
 They receive their full salary regardless of the number of hours worked or the holidays taken.
-For holiday pay; they receive their regular salary on holidays they do not work.

-How to calculate holiday pay?
+How do you calculate holiday pay?

-The calculation of holiday pay for exempt employees typically involves an additional compensation rate.
+Calculating holiday pay for exempt employees typically involves an additional compensation rate.
 It’s generally a premium to the employee's regular pay rate, such as 1.5 or double their typical hourly rate.

 Here’s how to calculate holiday pay: